Frequently asked questions for Rites for Girls Facilitator Training.

 Normal membership fees will be £120 per annum to cover website administration to promote your Girls Journeying Together groups and membership of the British Association for Counselling and Psychotherapy (BACP).

-In addition you will be asked for the small fee of £15 per month for each group you run.
+In addition you will be asked for the fee of £35 per month for each group you run.
 Your fee will be used to develop the work of the Rites for Girls Association and create a bursary fund for less privileged girls.
 We are not driven by financial ambition; our mission is to widen our reach and bring the benefits of our groups to more girls.

 Although not ideal, in exceptional cases you could make up what you miss by paying for individual tutorials.